-Tuya T5AI-BOX is a voice and screen multi-interaction AI box based on the T5-E1, an embedded Wi-Fi and Bluetooth combo module developed by Tuya Smart.
-Equipped with one microphone, one audio loopback, and one speaker, this AI box supports voice recognition and playback, offering voice interaction capabilities.
+Tuya T5AI-BOX is a voice and screen multi-interaction AI box based on the T5-E1 , an embedded Wi-Fi and Bluetooth combo module developed by Tuya Smart.
+The AI box is equipped with one microphone, one audio loopback, one speaker, and lithium battery charging management in hardware.
+Support major AI models including Doubao, DeepSeek, Qwen, OpenAI, and Gemini, featuring button wake-up, wake-word activation, and free conversation capabilities.
+This AI box delivers vivid and engaging AI voice interaction experiences, making it ideally suited for AI smart toys and similar products.

 Functional block diagram